K-Sato1995/gatsbyBlog/content/posts/Understand-how-promises-work-in-JavaScript/index.md

 tags:
   - Promise
 published: true
-description: 'I wrote this post to understand how promises work in JavaScript.'
+description: 'How promises work in JavaScript.'
 ---

 # What is a promise?